true-north-engineering/vhs-devops-lab/TASK.md

    - Define a volume mount point for the `/opt/nexus/sonatype-work` container directory
    - Define the command for starting Nexus server
    - Use all other best practices and security consideration you are aware of
-2) Write a bash script that builds container image from the written Nexus Dockerfile.
+2) Write a bash script that builds container image from the written Nexus Containerfile.
 3) Write a bash script that:
    - Starts the container from the Nexus image built in previous step
    - Sets the container name to nexus